 ASC 280, "Segment Reporting" requires use of the "management approach" model for segment reporting.
 The management approach model is based on the way a company's management organizes segments within the Company for making operating decisions and assessing performance.
-The Company determined it has two operating segments as of September 30, 2014 and one segment as of September 30, 2013.
+The Company determined it has two operating segments as of March 31, 2015 and 2014.